Skip to end of metadata

 While the automatic providers should cater to most needs, custom domain providers can be created to connect to domains outside of the forest the Site Manager server is in.
 Beware that members of authorized groups can only access Site Manager if they are on the same domain as the group.
 This differs from the automatic domain providers which support cross-domain authorization.

-All providers are listed within the provider manager dialog.
-Providers can be configured or removed by clicking the respective buttons in the table.
+All providers are listed on the 'Login Providers' page of the settings.
+Providers can be configured or removed by clicking the respective buttons in the 'Actions' column of the table.
 New providers can be created by clicking the 'Add' button, which opens the dialog to configure a new domain provider.

 A domain provider can be configured with the following fields: